rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 Backups are controlled via a special configuration file, which is supplied to `rqlited` using the `-auto-backup` flag.
 In the event that you lose your rqlite cluster you can use the backup in the Cloud to [recover your rqlite system](https://rqlite.io/docs/guides/backup/#restoring-from-sqlite).

 > Automatically backing up rqlite involves making a brand new copy of the SQLite database on disk.
-Make sure you have enough free disk space or the backup operation will fail.
+Make sure you have enough free disk space or the backup operation may fail.

 ### Amazon S3
 To configure automatic backups to an [Amazon S3 bucket](https://aws.amazon.com/s3/), create a file with the following (example) contents and supply the file path to rqlite's `-auto-backup` flag: